raj7A/loom-virtual-thread/ReadMe.md

     5. Virtual threads are not faster threads — they do not run code any faster than platform threads.
 They exist to provide scale (higher throughput), not speed (lower latency)

 ### About the modules :
-    1. loop   - A simple Non-IO based looping logic that has examples for both Platform Thread & Virtual Thread
+    1. loop   - A simple Non-IO (sleep induced) based looping logic that has examples for both Platform Thread & Virtual Thread
     2. server - A socket based IO server that has examples for both Platform Thread & Virtual Thread
     3. client - A socket based IO client that has examples for both Platform Thread & Virtual Thread, which invokes the corresponding server on loop